ryandawsonuk/crdtester/README.md

 ## Troubleshooting

 A `ConnectException: Failed to connect` means no kubernetes cluster is configured or the cluster is unreachable.
 See fabric8 kubernetes client docs.

+If delegating to shell commands and seeing resource created but not deleted, be careful about which namespace your kube context is pointed at.